Thinking of becoming a Barcelona digital nomad?

 They offer several room options, starting from €18.30 ($22) per night.

 Some accommodations also provide hostel work in Barcelona in exchange for lodging.
 Here are some suggestions if you’re interested:

 As the capital of Catalonia, Barcelona is famed for an abundance of fresh seafood dishes which anyone and everyone who visits should try.

 Here are some of the best Catalan food to look out for (and taste) when you’re there:

-- Pa amb tomàquet – Tomato, garlic, olive oil and salt mixture are spread across this Catalan bread before it’s savoured
+- Pa amb tomàquet – Tomato, garlic, olive oil, and salt mixture are spread across this Catalan bread before it’s savored

 - Escalivada – Vegetables such as eggplant and bell peppers are roasted or smoke-grilled for this enticing dish

 - Esqueixada de bacallà – Unique salted cod salad served with onions, tomatoes, and olive oil